sanketpadhyal/Mimi-Project/README.md

 ### Chat

 - Start a private one-to-one chat by searching for a Mimi username.
+- Message yourself in Personal Cloud to save notes, links, documents, media, and reminders.
 - Send text, photos, videos, documents, and other files.
 - Record and play voice messages.
 - Send several photos or videos together.